What is Nupercainal?

 You should not use Nupercainal if you are allergic to it.

-Do not give this medicine to a child younger than 12 years old without medical advice.
-Nupercainal should not be used on a child younger than 2 years old.
+Do not use this medicine on a child younger than 12 years old without medical advice.

 How should I use Nupercainal?

-It is best to use no more than 1 tube of dibucaine per day (24 hours).
-If you use the ointment on a child, use no more than 1/4 of a tube per day.
+It is best to use no more than 1 ounce of dibucaine per day (24 hours).
+If you use the ointment on a child, use no more than 1/4 of an ounce per day.

-Call your doctor if your symptoms do not improve after 7 days of treatment, or you have redness, irritation, swelling, bleeding, or any new symptoms.
+Call your doctor if your symptoms do not improve after 7 days of treatment, or if they get worse.

 What happens if I miss a dose?